Bbeyenene/Bbeyenene/README.md

 ### Hi there 👋
+"The key to pursuing excellence is to embrace an organic, long-term learning process, and not to live in a shell of static, safe mediocrity.
+Usually, growth comes at the expense of previous comfort or safety."
+— Josh Waitzkin

 <!--
 **Bbeyenene/Bbeyenene** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.